OpenTreeOfLife/treemachine/README.md

 with the command :

 ```
-neo4j start
+neo4j-community-1.9.5/bin/neo4j start
 ```

-assuming that the neo4j directory is on your path.
-Note that `neo4j` is in the `bin` directory of neo4j if you want to call it without modifying your path.
+If you add the neo4j-community-1.9.5/bin directory to your path, you can just say `neo4j start`.

 ### Running the tests